Position title: Professor

-Ph.D.
-University of Wisconsin-Madison
+Ph.D. in Neuroscience, University of Wisconsin-Madison